OpenSwitchNOS/openswitch-ops/docs/ntp_user_guide.md

 The `show ntp status` command displays global NTP configuration information.
 ```
 switch# show ntp status
-NTP has been enabled
+NTP is enabled
 NTP Authentication has been enabled
 Uptime: 2 hrs
 ```
 If the switch has synchronized its time with an NTP server, then those details are also displayed:
 ```
 switch# show ntp status
-NTP has been enabled
+NTP is enabled
 NTP Authentication has been enabled
 Uptime: 2 hrs
 Synchronized to NTP Server 10.93.55.11 at stratum 4